Azure/azure-quickstart-templates/deis/README.md

 3. Configure *deisctl*

-		export DEISCTL_TUNNEL=[public ip of one of the nodes]
+		export DEISCTL_TUNNEL=[public ip of the load balancer]:2223

+	>Note: the template define inbound NAT rules that map 2223 to instance 1, 2224 to instance 2, and 2225 to instance 3.
+This provides redundancy for using deisctl tool, however this is not load-balanced.
+This implementation also constraints the number of nodes to 3.
+This should be fixed, however I don't know what the best way is yet.

 ##Install and start platform
 Now you can use **deisctl** to install and start the platform

-		deisctl config platform set domain=test.cloudapp.net
+		deisctl config platform set domain=[some domain]
 		deisctl config platform set sshPrivateKey=[path to the private key file] deisctl install platform
 		deisctl start platform

->Note: starting the platform takes a while (>10 minutes).
+> **Note:** starting the platform takes a while (>10 minutes).
 Especially, starting the builder service can take a long time.
 And sometimes it takes a few tries to succeed.
 If you found the operation seems to hang after a few minutes.
 You can use *ctrl+c* to break execution of the command and retry.
 Or, you can use the commands in the debugging tips section to find out the root causes of the problems.

+> **Note:** as we don't have a custom DNS in the template, you should use a domain for which you can define a wildcard A record that points to the load balancer IP.
+For instance, if your domain is *yourdomain.com*, you should have a A record ***.yourdomain.com** pointing to the load balancer public IP.

 ##Deploy and scale a Hello World application
 The following steps show how to deploy a "Hello World" Go application to the cluster.
 The steps are based on: http://docs.deis.io/en/latest/using_deis/using-dockerfiles/#using-dockerfiles.